sapphon/epochs-tour/README.md

 # THE EPOCHS TOUR

 Braylor Swift's EPOCHS Tour is coming to town, and everybody wants a ticket.
-The problem is, seating is limited, and being the world's favorite singer, she can't stay in town for long.
+The catch is, seating is limited - and since BrayBray is the world's favorite singer, she won't stay in town for long.

 Luckily, you are prepared!
 Having found the vendor's API, your job is to write a script that will automatically buy the tickets you and your friends want, as soon as they go on sale.